AndyReckt/vCores/README.md

   - /tphere <player>
   - /tpall
   - /togglestaffalerts (!
 IMPORTANT !)
+  - /msg <player> <message>
+  - /reply <message>
+  - /togglemessages
+  - /togglemessagesounds
+  - /toggleglobalchat
+  - /settings

 ### Listeners:
   - Player log listeners, where you can set custom join messages through the config.yml.
+  - Chat listeners, so that if you have global chat disabled, you are not able to see anyone chat, and you are not able to chat yourself.
+  - Settings GUI click listeners, that way when you click an item in the settings GUI, it toggles that selection.

 ### Toggle Staff Alerts:
 This is an important feature.
 For commands in vBasic such as /heal, /feed, /teleport, /broadcast, there are staff alerts that notify online staff what action a player is doing.
 However, this isn't just in the vBasic plugin.
 As I said earlier, vStaffUtils is dependant on vBasic.
 So, if you have staff alerts toggled, whenever a player vanishes, modmodes, buildmodes, freezes, or anything like that, it also triggers the staff alert notification.
 All staff alert messages customizable through the config.yml.